Thinking about feeding your baby

 Your nipples and areola (the area of skin around your nipple) also get darker, so they’re easier targets for your new baby.

-Breast milk provides your baby with all the nutrition they need to grow in the first six months.
-It’s the perfect food, because it’s easy for your baby to digest.
-It adapts to your baby’s needs, is the right temperature, and, best of all, it’s free.
+Giving your child breastmilk provides your baby with all the nutrition they need to grow in the first six months.
+It’s the best food because it’s designed specifically for your baby and their individual nutritional needs.
+It's easy for your baby to digest, adapts to your baby’s needs, is the right temperature, and it’s free.

-Here are some of the other benefits of breastfeeding:
+Here are some of the other reasons to breastfeed:

 - being breastfed gives your baby protection against some illnesses